 In the years since the passage of the act, there has been continued movement towards fair pay, Graves said.
 One advancement, she said, is that many states, including New York, have passed legislation barring employers from asking prospective employees for salary histories; this prohibition can prevent a past instance of discriminatory pay from following a woman throughout her career.
 More recently, Graves said, the #MeToo movement has provoked conversation on how workplace harassment—which she described as “an everywhere problem”—contributes to continued pay inequality.

 “When we launched Time’s Up, one of those rare things happened, where you had a group of leading women with a lot of platform, and huge microphones, aligning themselves with workers that had organized across a range of sectors for a really long time,” she said.
 As a result of some of these efforts, she noted, this year for the first time a national domestic worker bill of rights is expected to be introduced in Congress, cosponsored by Representative Pramila Jayapal and Senator Kamala Harris.
 “That idea—that you can continue to organize across privilege—is one that has been really exciting for all of us,” she said.

-Watch video of the keynote discussion with Professor Melissa Murray and National Women’s Law Center President Fatima Goss Graves:
+Follow the keynote discussion with Professor Melissa Murray and National Women’s Law Center President Fatima Goss Graves on video:

 Watch video of the panel on fair pay: